User guide

 Broad categories of service

-The data cube is next broken down by the surgical, medical, and other partitions of the AR-DRG.
+The data cube is next broken down by the partitions of the AR-DRG.
 These partitions represent the broad category of service associated with that AR-DRG, as described below:

-• Surgical: separations for which the AR-DRG belonged to the Surgical partition of the AR-DRG classification (involving an operating room procedure).
+• Surgical: separations for which the AR-DRG belonged to the Surgical partition of the AR-DRG classification (involving at least one operating room procedure).

-• Medical: separations for which the AR-DRG belonged to the Medical partition (not involving an operating room procedure).
+• Medical: separations for which the AR-DRG belonged to the Medical partition (not involving an operating room procedure or a locally significant non-operating room procedure).

-• Other: separations for which the AR-DRG did not belong to the Surgical or Medical partitions (involving a non-operating room procedure, such as endoscopy).
+• Other: separations for which the AR-DRG did not belong to the Surgical or Medical partitions (involving no operating room procedures but at least one non-operating room procedure significant to the MDC, such as endoscopy).